ssoRL/3ai/story/perfect.md

 He replied levelly, "Perhaps.
 But I see that in not a good path.
 With The Algorithm to show me the way, I am more than just a man."

 I cursed him and spat at him, but he never lost his composure.
 Eventually, I stormed away.
-Back to my place in the woods to drink away the hatred that knawed at me.
+Back to my place in the woods to drink away the hatred that gnawed at me.

 <div class="perfect-break"></div>

 The months dragged all too swiftly into years.
 Years in the forest, angry and alone.
 At times I thought of turning my implant back on, let The Algorithm guide me back.
-But as bad as it was for me, I always shrank away at the memory of my life's previous extistensial claustrophobia.
+But as bad as it was for me, I always shrank away at the memory of my life's previous existential claustrophobia.
 I lived in misery, but it was mine.

 And then one day, out of the seething maelstrom of my anger, an idea came to me: I would kill my wife.
 It was she after all who had driven me from my life in the end.
 I would make her pay, and through her the whole mad society that had spurned me.